kezenekwe/DIV-Filter/README.md

-# DIV-Filter
+# DIV-Filter-App
-A simple program that allows you to filter DIV elements based on their class.
+A simple app that allows you to filter DIV elements based on their class.